Keldby Church

 The Elmelundemester decorated the arches like he did in Elmelunde and Fanefjord Church with his colourful frescoes in the end of the 15th century.

 The youngest fresco is from the year 1600 and can be found in the choir and is a face with an Lutheran clergyman's ruff.
+The frescoes all together represent four periods of time.

 The late Gothic triptych is from the 1500s and is gilded and richly carved.
 In the middle of the triptych is an figure of St. Andrew with his cross, he is surrounded by relief's showing motifs from his legends, and further out are depiction's of 11 apostles and a canonised bishop.